lifelong-learning-systems/l2metrics/README.md

 To calculate metrics on the performance of your system, you must first generate log files in accordance with the L2Logger format version 1.0.
 Please refer to the L2Logger documentation for more details on how to generate compatible logs.

-Once these logs are generated, you'll need to store Single-Task Expert (STE) data and pass the log directory as a command-line argument to compute STE-related metrics.
-Example log directories are provided to get you started.
-Additionally, an example `data_range.json` file is included to show how the user can specify task normalization ranges.
+Once these logs are generated, you'll need to store Single-Task Expert (STE) data and pass the log directories as command-line arguments to compute STE-related metrics.
+Several example files are included to get you started:

+- Example STE and LL log directories:
+  - `./examples/ste_task1/`
+  - `./examples/ste_task2/`
+  - `./examples/ste_task3/`
+  - `./examples/multi_task/`
+- Example `config.json` file for setting command-line arguments
+- Example `data_range.json` file to show how the user can specify task normalization ranges

 ### Command-Line Execution

 This section describes how to run L2Metrics from the command line.
-By default, the L2Metrics package will calculate metrics with the following options:

-- Performance measure is "reward".
-- Performance maintenance uses the most recent learning evaluation performance (`mrlep`) as opposed to the most recent terminal learning performance (`mrtlp`).
-- Forward and backward transfer use contrast.
-- Smoothing is enabled via rectangular sliding window.
-- Normalization is disabled.
-  - If enabled, default normalization will rescale data (0-100) for each task based on task minimum and maximum values within scenario.
-- Outlier removal is disabled.
-- Gaussian noise is disabled.
-- Plotting is enabled.
-- Results output is enabled.

 ```
-usage: python -m l2metrics [-h] -l LOG_DIR [-s] [-p PERF_MEASURE]
+usage: python -m l2metrics [-h] [-l LOG_DIR] [-s {w,a}]
+                   [--ste-averaging-method {time,metrics}] [-p PERF_MEASURE]
+                   [-a {mean,median}] [-m {mrtlp,mrlep,both}]
-                   [-m {mrtlp,mrlep,both}] [-t {contrast,ratio,both}]
+                   [-t {contrast,ratio,both}] [-n {none,task,run}]
+                   [-w {none,flat,hanning,hamming,bartlett,blackman}]
-                   [-n {task,run}] [-f DATA_RANGE_FILE] [--noise MEAN STD]
+                   [--remove-outliers] [-d DATA_RANGE_FILE] [--noise MEAN STD]
-                   [-o OUTPUT] [--no-smoothing] [-r] [--remove-outliers]
+                   [-o OUTPUT] [-r] [--do-plot] [--no-plot] [--do-save]
-                   [--no-plot] [--no-save]
+                   [--no-save] [--load-config LOAD_CONFIG] [--do-save-config]

 Run L2Metrics from the command line

-required arguments:
+optional arguments:
+  -h, --help            show this help message and exit
   -l LOG_DIR, --log-dir LOG_DIR
                         Log directory of scenario

-optional arguments:
-  -h, --help            show this help message and exit
+  -s {w,a}, --ste-store-mode {w,a}
-  -s, --store-ste-data  Flag for storing log data as STE
+                        Mode for storing log data as STE, overwrite (w) or
+                        append (a)
+  --ste-averaging-method {time,metrics}
+                        Method for handling STE runs, time-series averaging
+                        (time) or LL metric averaging (metric)
   -p PERF_MEASURE, --perf-measure PERF_MEASURE
                         Name of column to use for metrics calculations
+  -a {mean,median}, --aggregation-method {mean,median}
+                        Method for aggregating within-lifetime metrics
   -m {mrtlp,mrlep,both}, --maintenance-method {mrtlp,mrlep,both}
                         Method for computing performance maintenance
   -t {contrast,ratio,both}, --transfer-method {contrast,ratio,both}
                         Method for computing forward and backward transfer
-  -n {task,run}, --normalization-method {task,run}
+  -n {none,task,run}, --normalization-method {none,task,run}
                         Method for normalizing data
+  -w {none,flat,hanning,hamming,bartlett,blackman}, --smoothing-method {none,flat,hanning,hamming,bartlett,blackman}
+                        Method for smoothing data
+  --remove-outliers     Remove outliers in data for metrics
-  -f DATA_RANGE_FILE, --data-range-file DATA_RANGE_FILE
+  -d DATA_RANGE_FILE, --data-range-file DATA_RANGE_FILE
                         JSON file containing task performance ranges for
                         normalization
   --noise MEAN STD      Mean and standard deviation for Gaussian noise in log
                         data
   -o OUTPUT, --output OUTPUT
                         Specify output filename for plot and results
-  --no-smoothing        Do not smooth data for metrics and plotting
   -r, --show-raw-data   Show raw data points under smoothed data for plotting
-  --remove-outliers     Remove outliers in data for metrics
+  --do-plot             Plot performance
   --no-plot             Do not plot performance
+  --do-save             Save metrics outputs
   --no-save             Do not save metrics outputs
+  --load-config LOAD_CONFIG
+                        Load L2Metrics settings from JSON file
+  --do-save-config      Save L2Metrics settings to JSON file
+  --no-save-config      Do not save L2Metrics settings to JSON file
 ```

+By default, the L2Metrics package will calculate metrics with the following options:

+- STE averaging method is `time`, which averages the time-series training data across STE logs for relative performance and sample efficiency calculations.
+- Performance measure is `reward`.
+- Aggregation method is `median`, which reports the lifetime metrics as the median of task-level metrics as opposed to mean.
+- Performance maintenance method is `mrlep`, which uses the most recent learning evaluation performance as opposed to the most recent terminal learning performance (`mrtlp`).
+- Forward and backward transfer use `contrast`.
+- Normalization method is `task`, which computes the per-task data ranges by looking at LL and STE log data, then normalizing to [0, 100].
+- Smoothing method is `flat`, which is smooths data with a rectangular sliding window.
+- Outlier removal is disabled.
+When enabled, the outliers (detected using 0.1, 0.9 quantiles) will be clamped to the quantile bounds.
+- Gaussian noise is disabled.
+- Plotting is enabled.
+- Saving of results and log data is enabled.
+- Saving of configuration settings is enabled.

 **Note**: Valid values for the performance measure input argument are determined by the `metrics_columns` dictionary in `logger_info.json`.